Synonym to "Connector".

-A broker is an instance of a Zeebe installation which executes workflows and manages workflow state.
-A single broker will be installed on a single machine.
+A broker is an instance of a Zeebe installation which executes processes and manages process state.
+A single broker is installed on a single machine.

 A client interacts with the Zeebe broker on behalf of the business application.
 Clients poll for work from the broker.

-A cluster represents a configuration of one or more brokers collaborating to execute workflows.
+A cluster represents a configuration of one or more brokers collaborating to execute processes.
 Each broker in a cluster acts as a leader or a follower.

 A command represents an action to be taken or executed.
-Example commands include: deploy a workflow, execute a workflow, etc.
+Example commands include: deploy a process, execute a process, etc.

-Correlation refers to the act of matching a message with an inflight workflow instance.
+Correlation refers to the act of matching a message with an inflight process instance.

-A correlation is an attribute within a message which is used to match this message against a certain variable within an inflight workflow instance.
-If the value of the correlation key matches the value of the variable within the workflow instance, the message is matched to this workflow instance.
+A correlation is an attribute within a message used to match this message against a certain variable within an inflight process instance.
+If the value of the correlation key matches the value of the variable within the process instance, the message is matched to this process instance.

-A workflow cannot execute unless it is known by the broker.
-Deployment is the process of pushing or deploying worklows to the broker.
+A process cannot execute unless it is known by the broker.
+Deployment is the process of pushing or deploying processes to the broker.

-An event represents a state change associated with an aspect of an executing workflow instance.
-Events capture variable changes, state transition in workflow elements, etc. An event will be represented by a timestamp, the variable name and variable value.
+An event represents a state change associated with an aspect of an executing process instance.
+Events capture variable changes, state transition in process elements, etc. An event is represented by a timestamp, the variable name, and variable value.
 Events are stored in an append-only log.

 In a clustered environment, a broker which is not a leader is a follower of a given partition.
 A follower can become the new leader when the old leader is no longer reachable.